rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-centos.md

 There is more than one way to work with a MySQL server, but this article focuses on the most basic and compatible approach: the `mysql` shell.

-At the command prompt, run the following command to launch the `mysql` shell and enter it as the root user:
+1. At the command prompt, run the following command to launch the `mysql` shell and enter it as the root user:

         /usr/bin/mysql -u root -p

-When you're prompted for a password, enter the one that you set at installation or, if you haven't set one, just press **Enter** to submit no password.
+2. When you're prompted for a password, enter the one that you set at installation or, if you haven't set one, press **Enter** to submit no password.

   The following `mysql` shell prompt should appear:

         mysql>

 ### Set the root password